abbott567/blog/src/posts/what-is-normal-anyway/excerpt.md

-*I just want to be normal.* I wonder how many people have muttered these words during times of turmoil.
-I wonder how many people have, at least in that instance; wanted to trade their noisy, adrenalised, racing thoughts for a brain that was more peaceful.
-A brain that was numb, void of opinion.
+*I want to be normal*.
+How many people have muttered these words during times of turmoil.
+How many people have wanted to trade their noisy, racing thoughts for a brain that was more peaceful.
+A brain that was numb and void of opinion.
 I know I have.

 As I sit here, staring at the blank page, I can already feel my anxieties rising.
 As I begin to write, I find myself trying to imagine how anybody reading this will perceive my words.
 Type, then delete.
 Type, then delete.